- Enabling form handling

 Enabling form handling

-In order to be able to receive form submissions, the relevant forms need to be integrated with Staatic Forms.
+In order to receive form submissions, the relevant forms need to be integrated with Staatic Forms.
 This can be done automatically (depending on the way forms are setup on your WordPress site), or manually in case you need full control.

 Automatic form integration is available for the following WordPress form plugins: